DrekiDegga/fulcrum-install/README.md

 - SSL: Uses Let’s Encrypt certificates for port 443.
 - Logging: Writes to /var/log/fulcrum.log and systemd journal.

-Customize settings in /etc/fulcrum/fulcrum.conf for your hardware (e.g., increase cache to 8000 for 64 GB RAM).Troubleshooting
+Customize settings in /etc/fulcrum/fulcrum.conf for your hardware (e.g., increase cache to 8000 for 64 GB RAM).

+## Troubleshooting

 - Bitcoin Node Issues: